Women often experience a number of symptoms and body changes at mid-life, some of which may be due to lower levels of oestrogen.

-Some GSM-related symptoms respond well to locally applied vaginal oestrogen pessaries or creams (Please refer to AMS Information sheet Vaginal Atrophy - a Change with Menopause ), which can be used in addition to low dose systemic HRT (11).
+Some GSM-related symptoms respond well to locally applied vaginal oestrogen pessaries or creams (Please refer to AMS Information sheet Vulvovaginal symptoms after menopause), which can be used in addition to low dose systemic HRT (11).
 (Please refer to AMS Information Sheets Combined Menopausal Hormone Therapy (MHT) and Menopause – Oestrogen Only Therapy).

 Any post-menopausal bleeding occurring after 12 months since the last menstrual period must be appropriately investigated.

 Urinary frequency, cystitis and incontinence are more common around the time of menopause (11, 12).

 Local oestrogen pessaries or creams may improve incontinence in the short term, but do not appear to do so after treatment is discontinued.
 Systemic HRT may worsen incontinence (15) .

 Other management options for incontinence include other medications, physiotherapy and if necessary, surgery.
 (Please refer to AMS Information Sheet Stress and Urge Urinary Incontinence in Women )

 Joint and muscle pain are common symptoms during menopause (16).